 Manual Testing • Mobile Testing •

 The job of a quality analyst is not at all easy.
-They are often disliked by developers, since no one likes someone telling them that their code has a bug.
+They are often disliked by developers since no one likes someone telling them that their code has a bug.
 But the job of a QA is quite interesting and very important in the software development life cycle.
 Especially, in the current age of digital transformation, with the number of smartphone users increasing daily and organizations moving more towards creating mobile applications, a QA plays a very important role.
-Behavior of an app may change either by functionality or by user experience depending on the device or browser used by the end user.
-Let’s discuss the manual testing strategies needed to ensure successful defect free deployment of a mobile application.
+The behavior of an app may change either by functionality or by user experience depending on the device or browser used by the end-user.
+Let’s discuss the manual testing strategies needed to ensure successful defect-free deployment of a mobile application.

 Select Device Type

 An important job before starting the testing phase is to figure out the number of devices on which testing is to be performed.
-In case of iOS, number of devices are limited.
-But in case of Android, there is no restriction on the platform or device on which it can be installed.
+In the case of iOS, a number of devices are limited.
+But in the case of Android, there is no restriction on the platform or device on which it can be installed.
 As a result, hundreds of Android devices are there, each with their customized UI and screen resolutions.
-It will be better to.
+It will be better too.

 - Research the market using analytic tools and figure out the devices that are used mostly by end users for the type of application you have developed.